 The floor control procedures for group communication allow to accept, reject, hold or queue communications but there is no possibility which supports arbitration among different group calls, private calls or a mixture of both to the user.

-Rel-16 stage 1 requirements are requesting a mechanism for a service administrator and/or an authorized user to allow handling and arbitration of multiple simultaneous incoming service communications for a user.
+Rel-16 stage 1 requirements are requesting a mechanism for a service administrator and/or an authorized user to set priorities for handling and arbitration of multiple simultaneous incoming service communications for a user (3GPP TS 22.280 [2] [R-5.4.2-004A], [R-5.4.2-004B]).

 Gaps: